expo/fyi/hermes-android-config.md

-# Hermes Android Config
+# Configuring Hermes on Android

-While Expo managed workflow supports Hermes, the `jsEngine` value in app config (`app.json` or `app.config.js`) is the single source to determine the JavaScript executor for React Native.
+The `jsEngine` value in app config (`app.json` or `app.config.js`) is the single source to determine the JavaScript executor for your Expo app, but if you use the bare workflow for your project, please make sure the Android native project is set up as following patches.

-For bare workflow apps, please make sure the Android native project is set up as following patches.
+> This configuration is automatic for projects initialized with SDK 42 and higher.

-## Patches for Native Project
+## Patches for the Android native project

-Adding `expo-jsEngine=hermes` in `android/gradle.properties`
+### Add `expo-jsEngine=hermes` in `android/gradle.properties`

 ```diff
 --- a/android/gradle.properties